-So you’re a prospective purchaser of commercial property and your realtor or banker recommends you retain an Environmental Professional to prepare a Phase I Environmental Site Assessment.
+So you’re a prospective purchaser of commercial property and your realtor or banker recommends you retain an Environmental Professional to prepare a Phase I Environmental Site Assessment in California.

 As the soft costs add up, you are probably asking yourself whether this additional step is worth your while.
 After all, aren’t the previous owner’s problems just that?
 Why should you care about what happened at the site under previous ownership?